Reimagining college, transforming prison

 Extracurricular college life

-George Chochos earned his BA from BPI, returned home in 2011, then made the papers when he completed his Master’s of Divinity from Yale Divinity School in 2016.
-Today, George is a candidate for a Master’s of Sacred Theology at Yale and plans to pursue a Ph.D.
-In addition to his academic work, George serves as Associate Minister at Union Missionary Baptist Church in Albany, NY and is an addiction counselor for the Bridgeport Rescue Mission in Connecticut.
+George Chochos earned his BA from BPI, returned home in 2011, then made the papers when he completed his Master’s of Divinity from Yale Divinity School in 2016 – “From Jail to Yale” read the headline.
+George subsequently earned a Master of Sacred Theology at Yale.
+George has previously served as Associate Minister at Union Missionary Baptist Church in Albany, NY and as addiction counselor for the Bridgeport Rescue Mission in Connecticut.
+Today he is Assistant Director of Program Management, Executive Education for the Georgetown Pivot Program at Georgetown University.